 For the best chance at getting a good night's sleep, the National Sleep Foundation suggests avoiding exposure to bright lights at nighttime, and putting away the computer (or any electronic media) at least an hour before bedtime.
 Another tip, from the National Institutes of Health, is to take the computer out of the bedroom.
 If kids' brains are conditioned to expect stimulation when they're around the computer, keeping it in the place they're trying to sleep can be counterproductive.

 Want to know more about kids and sleep?
-The links on the next page might just lull you in.
+The links below might just lull you in.